flix/flix/docs/PROJECTS.md

 The aim of this project is to: (1) explore the design space of compiler fuzzing techniques, and to (2) design and implement such a system for the Flix programming language.
-The work will include reading papers, language design, and implementation in a real-world programming language being developed at Aarhus University (see flix.dev).
+The work will include reading papers, language design, and implementation in a real-world programming language.

 ## Code Formatting